hafaio/polars-avro/README.md

 uv run maturin develop -m Cargo.toml
 ```

 to build a local copy of the rust interface.
+Add `-r` if you want to trust the
+benchmark results.

 ### Testing